Sarah Rice: Career

 Although Rice initially sought to use her ballet training to perform in classical dance, one of her early roles was that of Luisa in The Fantasticks.
 On Broadway, she created the original role of Johanna in Sweeney Todd (1979).
 She is also known for her Montreal performance of John Kenley and Robert Noll's The Phantom of the Opera-The Play, and her operatic performances in The Marriage of Figaro, The Barber of Seville and The Student Prince She performed with, among others, Michigan Opera Theater, Central City Opera, and the Santa Fe Opera.

-Sarah was also a beloved presence on the New York cabaret circuit.
+Sarah was also a presence on the New York cabaret circuit.

 She won a 2010 Bistro Award and 2011 MAC Award (Female Vocalist) for her critically acclaimed solo cabaret debut, SCREEN GEMS: Songs of Old Hollywood.

 She also created and performed an Ivor Novello/Noel Coward show, GLAMOROUS NIGHTS & CARELESS RAPTURE, celebrating the music of the era of Downton Abbey, and MUSIC OF THE NIGHT, in which she sang and played the Theremin.
-(Sarah was attracted to, and learned to play, the Theremin, unique among musical instruments since it is played without physical contact.
-She captivated audiences who watched her play radio waves in the air.)
 She made many guest appearances in the award-winning SONDHEIM UNPLUGGED series at 54 Below.
 Her voice can be heard on the Grammy-nominated SONDHEIM UNPLUGGED recording.
 She was a part of The Mabel Mercer Foundation’s Cabaret Convention several times, including their Sondheim Evening.